Jacksonville Theft Crime Lawyer

 In order to reach a conviction for a theft charge, the prosecution must prove that the defendant took the property willfully and with the intention to deprive the owner of that property or to use it for his or her own purposes.
 The team at Scott Monroe Law, P.A. can gather evidence and use various defense strategies, such as claims of involuntary intoxication and the good faith belief or consent of the property owner, to seek a positive solution.

 Florida classifies theft according to the value of the items involved and the charges range from petty to grand theft.
 Second-degree petty theft involves property valued at less than $100 and carries penalties of 60 days in jail and a $500 fine, while first-degree petty theft involves property with a value between $100 and $299 and carries penalties of one year in jail and a $1,000 fine.

 Third-degree grand theft involves property that includes motor vehicles, firearms, fire extinguishers, commercially farmed animals, construction or stop signs, or anhydrous ammonia, and it also includes property that is valued between $300 and $19,999.
 A conviction under this classification results in 5 years in jail and a $5,000 fine.

 Second-degree grand theft involves property that is valued between $20,000 and $99,999 and carries penalties of 15 years in prison and up to a $10,000 fine.
 First-degree grand theft, the most severe classification, involves property valued at $100,000 or more and carries penalties of 30 years in prison and a $10,000 fine.
-The Jacksonville theft defense attorneys at Scott Monroe Law can work hard to build a solid defense for your case and represent you in court against a variety of theft charges.
+The Jacksonville theft defense attorneys at Scott Monroe Law, P.A. can work hard to build a solid defense for your case and represent you in court against a variety of theft charges.